sisimai/p5-sisimai/README.md

 Read bounce object
 -------------------------------------------------------------------------------
+**THIS FEATURE WILL BE REMOVED AT SISIMAI 4.25.5**

 The way to read a bounce object retrived from Cloud Email Services as JSON using their API is the following code.
-This feature is available at Sisimai 4.20.0 or later.
+This feature is available at between v4.20.0 and **v4.25.5**.

 ```perl
 #! /usr/bin/env perl